About this commission

-Atairu’s installation, which includes a 3-D-printed sculpture inspired by the Benin Bronzes, reframes their art historical story—dominated by heteropatriarchal and monarchical perspectives—with oral traditions and rituals of daily life from her native village in Benin.
-The work continues the artist’s investigation in a previous project, Igùn (2020 –), into the 17-year artistic decline in Benin (1897 – 1914) that followed the British invasion.
+Atairu’s installation, which includes a 3-D-printed sculpture inspired by the Benin Bronzes, reframes their art historical story—dominated by heteropatriarchal and monarchical perspectives—with oral traditions and rituals of daily life from her ancestral homeland Benin, Nigeria.
+The work continues the artist’s investigation in a previous project, Igùn (2020 -), which delves into the 17-year artistic decline in Benin (1897-1914), a period that followed the British colonial invasion.

 thank you to our partners